jajaio/mult/.mult/README.md

 Once this is done, go back to your home directory. `cd ~` and edit the `.alert` file so you can change the final `user2` part.
 After this, source your .bashrc file, `source .bashrc`.
 Once these steps are done for both users, you're set!
 Type 'mult' from the command line to access the chat.
+If there is ever a desire to check the history of messages from one user to another simply cat the .history.txt file in your .mult direcory.